ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

     isisicp.exe /RegServer
     isisdatasvr.exe /RegServer
 ```
 Unfortunately the /RegServer registration process doesn't report either success or failure.
 If, on later starting the ISISDAE IOC, you see lots of errors of the form "CoCreateInstanceEx (ISISICP) : Class not registered" then it means the /RegServer flag did not work.
 Try registering it again in case you were not Administrator when you tried it the first time.
+If you get messages about missing method/functions etc. it may mean a previous isisicp.exe registered successfully, but the newer one didn't - just try again as administrator

 # Building the GUI